-Arnold is a proud member of the provincial “Ontario Wood” program.
-All the materials Arnold selects are locally sourced figured woods and burls from our forests and cities.
-He carefully and selectively looks for inner beauty and diverse grain patterns.
-His natural edge creations are sought after and collected for their rustic and irregular appearance.
-Traditional styles of wood turnings are also made, showing the extraordinary features and life cycles attributed to the various species available in Ontario.
+Arnold has won multiple awards and is also a proud member of the provincial “Ontario Wood” program.
+He carefully and selectively looks for woods with inner beauty and diverse grain patterns, prospecting for hidden treasures.
+Natural edge creations are sought after and collected for their rustic and irregular appearance.
+Clean-edged traditional styles of wood turnings are also made.
+No matter your style choice, each will show the extraordinary features attributed to the various species available in Ontario.

-Each woodturning begins from green wet wood, hollowed into a rough form and left to dry for up to one year.
-When this form dries and stabilizes, Arnold then reworks and fine tunes the final shape of the bowl into a unique and creative work of art.
-Lastly a food safe finish is applied which allows the items to be decorative, functional and food safe.
+Each wood turning begins from green wet wood, is hollowed into a rough form, and left to air dry for up to one year.
+When this form dries and stabilizes, Arnold then reworks and fine-tunes the shape of the bowl into a unique and creative work of art.
+Lastly, a food-safe finish is applied which allows the items to be functional and/or decorative.

 Arnold’s home studio is located at 16 Wells Crescent in Barrie and is available by appointment.